Spring Woods High School

-Spring Woods High School is a secondary school in Spring Branch, Houston, Texas, United States.
-The school, serving grades 9 through 12, is operated by Spring Branch Independent School District.
+Spring Woods High School is a public secondary school in Spring Branch, Houston, Texas, United States.
+The school, serving grades 9 through 12, is operated by Spring Branch Independent School District (SBISD).

 Spring Woods serves several neighborhoods, including Campbell Woods, Royal Oaks, Spring Meadows, Shadow Oaks, and a portion of Spring Shadows.
 A section of the Memorial City district is within the school's attendance zone.

+Founded in 1964, Spring Woods was built to accommodate the rapid population growth in Houston’s western suburbs and has grown into one of the oldest high schools in the district.
+The campus occupies the former grounds of the Spring Branch Country Club.